 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 1989 by Rupert Murdoch, Sky News is a British news organization, which operates a TV network of the same name, a radio news service, and distributes news through online channels.
-Sky News has sister outlets around the world such as Australia, Arabia, and Ireland.
-Sky News has won numerous awards including in 2018, being named Royal Television Society News Channel of the Year, the eleventh time the channel had won the award.
+Sky News has sister outlets worldwide, such as Australia, Arabia, and Ireland.
+Sky News has won numerous awards, including in 2018, being named Royal Television Society News Channel of the Year, the eleventh time the channel had won the award.